|

 takes time.

-In this richly-illustrated presentation we’ll talk about how to get a
+In this richly-illustrated presentation we’ll explore how to get a

 work of art to speak, how to visit a museum, and how to make friends